larryleihua/CopulaOne/README.md

 ```

 ## Basic functions
 - Naming rules: The name *GGEE_COP* is used for the two-parameter copula that are based on Gamma-Gamma-Exponential-Exponential mixtures.
 The name *CopulaOne* is used as a unified platform for implementing various functions that can be used as coherent as possible.
+For other copulas, replace GGEE by the corresponding names, such as PPPP.

 - Simulation based on the copula can be done as follows:
 ```{r}